smart-on-fhir/smart-dev-sandbox/README.md

 	```

 ## Standalone Docker Images
-This project composes multiple Docker images into one container, but it is also possible to use a subset of the images.
+This project composes multiple Docker images together, but it is also possible to use a subset of the images.
 The images are available on the Docker hub at https://hub.docker.com/u/smartonfhir/.
 For example, to start just a local HAPI FHIR server run:
 ```sh
 docker run -it -p 8080:8080 smartonfhir/hapi:r3-sample
 ```